ertekin-research-group/2022-Bipasha-Sn-Binaries/README.md

 # 2022-Bipasha-Sn-Binaries
-**Generated and analyzed data repository for binary Sn chalcogenides article.**
+**Generated and analyzed data repository for binary Sn chalcogenides analysis of intrinsic properties and dopability.**

 ## Files